tascarino/Lights_Path/devlog.md

 * Figured out how to create a repo
 * Ran into a couple of "side quests" while doing so, including meeding to make an SSN
 * Uploaded base project onto itch.io
+* STARTED: Making the base of top-down rooms/features